ublue-os/bazzite/README.md

 - [Waydroid](https://waydro.id/) preinstalled for running Android apps.
 Future releases will offer to set this up for you through Bazzite Portal. <sub><sup>(Not available on Nvidia builds)</sup></sub>
 - Manage applications using [Flatseal](https://github.com/tchx84/Flatseal), [Warehouse](https://github.com/flattool/warehouse), and [Gear Lever](https://github.com/mijorus/gearlever).
 - [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) i2c-piix4 and i2c-nct6775 drivers for controlling RGB on certain motherboards.
-- [OpenRazer](https://openrazer.github.io) drivers built in, Select OpenRazer in Bazzite Portal or run `just install-openrazer` in a terminal to begin using it.
+- [OpenRazer](https://openrazer.github.io) drivers built in, Select OpenRazer in Bazzite Portal or run `ujust install-openrazer` in a terminal to begin using it.
-- [OpenTabletDriver](https://opentabletdriver.net/) udev rules built in, with the full software suite installable via Bazzite Portal or by running `just install-opentabletdriver` in a terminal.
+- [OpenTabletDriver](https://opentabletdriver.net/) udev rules built in, with the full software suite installable via Bazzite Portal or by running `ujust install-opentabletdriver` in a terminal.
 - [GCAdapter_OC](https://github.com/hannesmann/gcadapter-oc-kmod) driver for overclocking Nintendo's Gamecube Controller Adapter to 1000hz polling.
 - Out of the box support for [Wooting](https://wooting.io/) keyboards.
 - Built in support for Southern Islands <sub><sup>(HD 7000)</sup></sub> and Sea Islands <sub><sup>(HD 8000)</sup></sub> AMD GPUs under the `amdgpu` driver.
-- A fix is available for [a TF2 bug](https://github.com/ValveSoftware/Source-1-Games/issues/5043) that makes the game crash on launch - `just patch-tf2-tcmalloc`
+- A fix is available for [a 32-bit Source 1 engine game bug <sub><sup>(IE: TF2)</sup></sub>](https://github.com/ValveSoftware/Source-1-Games/issues/5043) that makes the game crash on launch - `ujust patch-source1-tcmalloc`
-- [XwaylandVideoBridge](https://invent.kde.org/system/xwaylandvideobridge) is available for Discord screensharing on Wayland. <sub><sup>(Only on KDE)</sup></sub>
+- [XwaylandVideoBridge](https://invent.kde.org/system/xwaylandvideobridge) is available for Discord screensharing on Wayland.

 ### Desktop

 Common variant available as `bazzite`, suitable for desktop computers.

-- Runs Steam and Lutris in a [custom Arch Linux OCI](https://github.com/ublue-os/bazzite-arch/) via Distrobox. <sub><sup>(Except on Nvidia)</sup></sub>
 - Automatic updates for the OS, Flatpaks, Nix packages <sup><sub>(Via Fleek)</sub></sup>, and all Distrobox containers.

 > [!IMPORTANT]